 Previously we were told to break up long paragraphs containing many requirements into a list.
-The manual says not to make a vertical list if it can be avoided.
-Why?
-A long paragraph that contains multiple dependent clauses or a "list" with items of one line or longer should be converted to a numbered list if that will make it easier to follow.
+The new manual says not to make a vertical list if it can be avoided.
+Why the change?
+It's not really a change - a long paragraph that contains multiple dependent clauses or a "list" with items of one line or longer should be converted to a numbered list if that will make it easier to follow.
 But some drafters have begun using lists for short paragraphs with only a few items.
 It's better to handle those with a paragraph.